gabriel-vernilo/caesar-cipher-c/README.md

-# Caesar Cipher : Encoder and Decoder
+# Caesar Cipher : Encoder, Decoder and BruteForce

 this project is just for study/practice "C" programming language. my cyber-security teacher (Rafael Sousa) gave it to me as an exercise